OHSU-Proteomics/Gene-set-enrichment_STRING-DB/README.md

 ![Slide 5](images/Slide5.png)

 **Slide 5:** The basic idea with the set enrichment algorithms is that you input a list of identified proteins (your full set of IDs, not just statistically significant differentially abundant proteins) along with a ranking quantity.
 You can pick lots of things to serve as a ranking function depending on what you want to explore.
 In quantitative experiments, the log2 fold change value (for pair-wise comparisons) seems like a natural choice.
 The sign of the log distinguishes proteins whose abundance increased from those whose abundance decreased.
 The data we need to paste into the input box can be easily extracted from PAW results files and/or edgeR results files.
 We need the UniProt accession strings and the log2 fold change values.
+This example has human proteins.
+Many other organisms are available in the pull down menu.

 Keep in mind that we are playing with protein/gene annotation terms.
 These are really only defined for a handful of model organisms.
 We can use yeast, mouse, and human accessions without any issues.
 Other species might require protein mapping to human, mouse, or yeast proteins to get ortholog accessions to use instead of the direct accessions.
 See [this blog](https://pwilmart.github.io/blog/2019/10/14/orthologs-annotations) for more about orthologs and annotations.